15 Great Recipes Starring Grapes

 In late summer and fall it is worthwhile to hunt down seasonal grapes and to remind ourselves that grapes have a harvest time and flavor all their own: Seek out flavorful Concords (and their cousins) or distinctive Muscats, then indulge in a festival of grape celebration using our gallery of recipes to guide you.

-What to Look For: Grapes should be plump, with smooth unbroken skins, and be firmly attached to the stems.
-The green ones are at their sweetest when they have a pale-yellow hue.
+When shopping for these fruits look for grapes that are plump, with smooth unbroken skins; they should also be firmly attached to the stems.
+The omnipresent green seedless ones are at their sweetest when they have a pale-yellow hue.
 Often, grapes are covered with a whitish "bloom," which is a natural protection against loss of moisture and spoilage.

-How to Store: Discard damaged grapes, place bunch in a plastic bag, and refrigerate up to three days.
-To avoid destroying the bloom, rinse just before using.
+When you get home, check over the grapes and discard any damaged ones, place bunch in a plastic bag, and refrigerate for up to three days.
+Rinse just before using.

 No-Churn Grape Sorbet

 The freshness of mint with lemon juice balance the seedless sweetness of the grapes in this refreshing sorbet.
 All it takes is five minutes (plus freezing time).